Established in 1968 to preserve the historical record of Great Lakes ships.

 We are passionate about Great Lakes ships and the role they have played and continue to play in shaping the growth of Canada.

 We meet monthly from October to May, generally the first Saturday of the month, for informative and entertaining presentations put on by our members.
 Meetings are held at 2:30 pm at Swansea Town Hall, 95 Lavinia Avenue, Toronto.
-The exception is our annual dinner meeting held in May, aboard
+The exception is our annual luncheon meeting currently being held in May, at the Boulevard Club.

 |The Scanner||The Scanner Back Issues||Scanner Archives||Handy Links|